IT’s BRITTANY BITCH! (The original…)

 In 1998, Brittany was hired by DennioProductions as a permanent performer and host at Shampoo Nightclub-her First Friday’s Drag Mafia show remains a part of drag history as Philadelphia’s most attended drag show EVER and lasted close to a decade.

 Brittany is still at the top of her game, producing CITY WIDE events for venues all over the tri-state area and various charity groups.

 Philly’s Drag Legend Continues

 Brittany can be seen every year leading Philly’s biggest parade-the Mummers New Years Day Parade-with her troupe, the Miss Fancy Brigade.
 For her efforts in bringing drag back to the Mummers Day Parade, Brittany was cited by Philadelphia’s City Council and awarded her own day -March 15- by Philadelphia’s City Council and the city’s Mayor.
 Her efforts in bringing drag and LGBTQIA+ culture to mainstream communities has won her numerous awards and recognition from various organizations-both gay and heteronormative-and remains the focus of her work.

-When your hire Drag Mafia you are getting the best in female impersonation, professionalism, and pure entertainment for any event, for any age, and for any demographic – you know we rock it when the city’s own government hires this group personally for Philly’s mainstream events!
-So take a look around our site and check out the family!
-We are sure to please even the fussiest of queens in your group!
+When your hire the Philly Drag Mafia, you are getting the best in female impersonation, professionalism, and pure entertainment for any event and for or any age-We are sure to please even the fussiest of queens in your group!

 The Drag Mafia Delivers the Best in Live Drag Queen Entertainment!